hxjo/fastapi-inertia/CONTRIBUTION.md

 This project uses [poethepoet](https://poethepoet.natn.io/index.html) to define some useful tasks for the project.
 You can use them, after having activated your environment, through `poe ${command_name}` If you find yourself missing a command, feel free to add and document it.

+## Validation

+Once you are satisfied with your work, and you took care of all points mentioned above, please mention me in a comment to let me know I should review the pull request.